North Shore (Chicago): Expansion of the definition

 It has become common for businesses in nearby inland Chicago suburbs to associate themselves with the "North Shore".
 Real estate agents and other marketing strategists notably use the term for Maine, New Trier, Niles, Northfield, and Norwood Townships, as well as those of southern Lake County and northern Cook County communities.

 Education

 The Central Suburban League public high school system contains several North Shore oriented schools.
 The Central Suburban League is an IHSA-recognized high school extracurricular conference comprising 12 public schools located throughout the northern suburbs of Chicago.
-The Central Suburban League high schools in the North Shore area include: Deerfield High School (Deerfield, IL), Glenbrook North High School (Northbrook, IL), Glenbrook South High School (Glenview, IL), Highland Park High School (Highland Park, IL), and New Trier High School (Winnetka, IL).

 A variety of private schools are also located throughout the North Shore suburbs.

 Higher education

 Lake Forest College is a prominent higher education institution located within the primary bounds of the North Shore community.
-Other notable higher education institutions nearby include Northwestern University located in Evanston, and Oakton College located in Des Plaines.
+Other notable higher education institutions nearby include Northwestern University located in Evanston, and Oakton College located in Des Plaines, with a satellite location in Skokie.